 The University provides a mechanism for anonymous information to be submitted to either the Human Resources or the Compliance Departments.
-For those who wish to provide such feedback, the following fax number is available for this purpose: (866) 535-9969.
+For those who wish to provide such feedback, please email: humanresources@bryanu.edu.
 When submitting information, it is encouraged that the campus location, as well as the department are noted, so as to provide for sufficient information for review.